 Expert commentary: Our search for falsifications of the cholesterol hypothesis confirms that it is unable to satisfy any of the Bradford Hill criteria* for causality and that the conclusions of the authors of the three reviews are based on misleading statistics, exclusion of unsuccessful trials and by ignoring numerous contradictory observations.8

 *Association does not equal causation, as we are accustomed to hearing.
 That doesn’t mean we have to dump all such potential evidence.
-It COULD be correct to drawing a causative relation.
+It COULD be correct to draw a causative relation.
 In 1965 Sir Austin Bradford Hill first proposed 9 criteria that would help strengthen the causality.
 Here are the first 6, for your understanding.
 I think only an epidemiologist would need all!

 Strength of association: The stronger the association, the more likely it is causal.